IamNanjo/logger-go/README.md

 Very minimal logger with stdout, stderr and debug logging.

-To suppress debug output, use build tag `release`.
+To show debug output, use build tag `debug`.
-This will cause the package to use an empty io.Writer
+The package will otherwise use an empty io.Writer for logger.Debug